kellular/kkh/_projects/1-ibm-support-web-platform.md

 <hr>
 ## Overview
 ### Problem
 The customer support experience at IBM today is disjointed and inconsistent across products and support tools.
-Part of the challenge is that IBM has not been productively (using) data about its customers, and therefore does not surface information relevant, meaningful, and tailored to the people working with IBM products.
+Part of the challenge is that IBM has not been productively working with data about its customers, and therefore does not surface information relevant, meaningful, and tailored to the people working with IBM products.
 This has created a confusing and frustrating digital ecosystem that customers struggle to navigate and find what they need.

 The underlying question for so many of our users is: why doesn't IBM know who I am and what products I use?